KRITZER LAW FIRM

 their lives and we use our experience and knowledge of the law to help them through these times, and to make sure that the legal process works as well as it can for them and that they have every advantage that a skilled, seasoned, and compassionate legal team can give them.

 The Kritzer Law Firm was established in 1987.
-We are located in Houston, East Harris County, Texas 77015 in the Woodforest National Bank building, 13301 East Freeway, Suite 210,
+We are located in Houston, East Harris County, Texas 77015 in the Bank of America building, 12605 East Freeway, Suite 375,

-which is just west of the Interstate 10 and Uvalde Road intersection.
+which is just west of the Interstate 10 and Normandy Road intersection.

-Elena Halachian-Kritzer, the owner of Kritzer Law Firm has a high degree of education click for Attorneys page and has been licenced and practicing law for 33 years.
-Attorney Kritzer’s associate attorney is Robert W. Davidson who also has a high degree of education click for Attorneys page and has been licensed and practicing law for 30 years.
+Elena Halachian-Kritzer, the owner of Kritzer Law Firm has a high degree of education click for Attorneys page and has been licensed and practicing law for 30 years.

 Our firms practice includes several areas of law with a focus on divorce and family matters which includes Divorce, Child support, Divorce modification, Paternity, Name Change, Custody, Adoptions, Family Mediation and Civil Mediation.
 Our second tier of legal knowledge is Bankruptcy law which includes Chapter 13 and Chapter 7 as well as Lawsuit Defense, Abeyance of Foreclosure on real property, Abeyance of Repossession on vehicles and secured assets, IRS and property tax delinquency allegations and Proof of Claim preparation.
 The third tier of legal knowledge is Probate, Muniment of Heirship and Wills.